Military of Goryeo: Mongol Invasions

 Tension continued through the 12th century and into the 13th century when the Mongol invasions started.
-During the House of Choe's military rule, Goryeo resisted invasions by the Mongol Empire for nearly 30 years until swearing allegiance to the Mongols, with the direct dynastic rule of Goryeo monarchy.
+During the House of Ch'oe's military rule, Goryeo resisted invasions by the Mongol Empire for nearly 30 years until swearing allegiance to the Mongols, with the direct dynastic rule of Goryeo monarchy.

 In 1231, Mongols under Ögedei Khan invaded Goryeo following the aftermath of joint Goryeo-Mongol forces against the Khitans in 1219.
 The royal court moved to Ganghwado in the Bay of Gyeonggi in 1232.
-The military ruler of the time, Choe U, insisted on fighting back.
+The military ruler of the time, Ch'oe U, insisted on fighting back.
 Goryeo resisted for about 30 years but finally sued for peace in 1259.

 Meanwhile, the Mongols began a campaign from 1231 to 1259 that ravaged parts of Gyeongsang and Jeolla.
 There were six significant campaigns: 1231, 1232, 1235, 1238, 1247, and 1253; between 1253 and 1258, the Mongols under Möngke Khan's general Jalairtai Qorchi launched four devastating invasions against Korea at tremendous cost to civilian lives throughout the Korean peninsula.

 Civilian resistance was strong, and the Imperial Court at Ganghwa attempted to strengthen its fortress.
 Korea won several victories, but the Korean military could not withstand the waves of invasions.
 The repeated Mongol attacks caused havoc, loss of human lives, and famine in Korea.
 In 1236, Gojong ordered the recreation of the Tripitaka Koreana, which was destroyed during the 1232 invasion.
 This collection of Buddhist scriptures took 15 years to carve on 81,000 wooden blocks and is still preserved.

-In March 1258, the dictator Choe Ui was assassinated by Kim Jun after which authority was restored to the monarchy and peace was made with the Mongols; however, power struggles continued in the court, and military rule did not end until 1270.
+In March 1258, the dictator Ch'oe Ŭi was assassinated by Kim Chun after which authority was restored to the monarchy and peace was made with the Mongols; however, power struggles continued in the court, and military rule did not end until 1270.
 Thus, dictatorship by his military group was ended, and the scholars who had insisted on peace with Mongolia gained power.
 Goryeo was never conquered by the Mongols, but exhausted after decades of fighting, Goryeo sent Crown Prince Wonjong to the Yuan capital to swear allegiance to the Mongols; Kublai Khan accepted, and married one of his daughters to the Korean crown prince.
-Khubilai, who became khan of the Mongols and emperor of China in 1260, did not impose direct rule over most of Goryeo.
+Kublai, who became khan of the Mongols and emperor of China in 1260, did not impose direct rule over most of Goryeo.
 In contrast to Song China, Goryeo Korea was treated more like an Inner Asian power.
 The dynasty was allowed to survive, and intermarriage with Mongols was encouraged, even with the Mongol imperial family.
 At the same time, marriage between the Chinese and Mongols was strictly forbidden when the Song dynasty ended.
 Some military officials who refused to surrender formed the Sambyeolcho Rebellion and resisted in the islands off the southern shore of the Korean Peninsula.